gabebw/shorthanded/README.md

    `$URL_OF_TAR_GZ_TO_DEPLOY`.
 The .tar.gz must be an app with an [app.json] in the root, which will tell Heroku what environment variables to set and generally how to deploy that app.
-4. A random Heroku-esque subdomain is created on your DNSimple domain.
+4. The provided subdomain is created on your DNSimple domain.
-5. The subdomain is mapped to the Heroku application
+5. The subdomain is mapped to the Heroku application.
 6. Voila, it's all wired up, from DNSimple -> Heroku.

 [app.json]: https://devcenter.heroku.com/articles/app-json-schema